Asheville's Premier Fishing Guide Service Trusted Guides, Exceptional Service (828) 691-1506

 There are many variables and factors to consider before planning your guided fly fishing trip.
 Below are a list of things to consider as well as any personal deliverables you may have.
 Be sure to let your guide or staff member know of any medical conditions prior to your guided fly fishing trip.

-First step is to look out the window, get on your smart phone or turn on the weather channel to check out any weather forecasts that may seem promising.
-It is always smart to pack a light rain jacket in the spring and summer months – Western North Carolina is similar to the rain forest in some areas; downpours are all too common in the Asheville area.
-If it is scorching out you will have the option to free-wade or to use waders.
+It is recommended to pack a light rain jacket in the spring and summer months – Western North Carolina is similar to the rain forest in some areas; downpours are all too common in the Asheville area.
+If it is warmer out you will have the option to free-wade or to use waders.
 Prior to every trip, we recommend our clients bring an extra pair of clothes including socks.

 Due to the nature of Western North Carolina’s mountain ranges, thunderstorms and downpours can happen at any time.
 This mainly happens in the spring and summer months, so to be prepared a rain jacket is always recommended.
 We do fish in the rain/sleet/snow, but dangerous weather conditions (such as thunder, lightening, flooding) do result in rebooking or refunds.
 If the weather takes a toll during your guide trip it is always smart to pack an extra set of clothing.

 Photos / Camera:

 Bring your camera!
 Although everyone has a smartphone with a camera, your guide will give you advice on where to put your phone/camera and/or if you should bring it along on your trip.
 Your fishing guide will have a camera on him so leave this item at home to avoid getting wet!

 Most guided trips will be in high elevations which can offer colder air temperatures than currently being experienced in Asheville.
 We recommend arriving to your guide trip dressed for your trip.